Agreeable-f/OpenKeypad/README.txt

 TLDR;/short and concise version:

-          Solder wires to pins 5 and 15 (default) and gnd/ground.
-If using hot swap sockets left is gnd. to change the keys change the definitions on lines 5-13.
-To change the pins change the definitions on lines 15-25 also uncomment the right pins on lines 61-69 (nice). to insert the arduino line up the port with the hole and push it in and down. then upload the code and you're done.
+          Solder wires to pins 5 and 15 (default) and GND/ground.
+If using hot swap sockets left (thick side) is gnd.
+     To change the keys/pins change the definitions on lines 41-56.
+To insert the arduino line up the port with the hole and push it in and down. then upload the code and you're done.

 NOTE: You might have to glue the hot swap sockets down otherwise they might come out when removing the switch.